SaltfishAmi/gu-schedule-autocheck/README.md

 Quick sketch and dirty code, but works.
 I suck at Python.
 Honestly.

 No warranty.
 Use it only if you understand the code.
+I have many weird hardcodes that only works for me.

 ## license